moushumi-das/Moushumi-Das/README.md

 In this project, I have built a image classsifier to itentify the image of female tennis players.

 **Steps:**
-   1. Get Data: We need data to train our model.
+   1. Get Data: Creat dataset by image scraping.
    2. Prepare Data: Clean, normalize, and get data in a form that we can feed into our model
    3. Train Model: Trained data using Support Vector Classification(SVC), Logistic Regression, and Random Forest Classification
    4. Evaluate model performance